heremaps/xyz-documentation/docs/cli/basic-features.md

 >
 > If a GeoJSON feature does not have an ID (a common occurance), Data Hub's default upload behavior is to create one based on a hash of the feature's property &mdash; note that if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
 You can define a new feature ID using more than one property using `-i`.)
 >
 > By default, the CLI will respect any IDs already in a feature.
 Note that if a new feature has the same ID as an existing feature, Data Hub will consider it an update and overwrite the existing feature.
 Note that some public datasets have a set of feature IDs that are simply incremental integers, which can lead to feature replacement that you probably didn't want when you are uploading multiple files to the same space.
-In this case, you may want to use `-o` to create a unique feature ID one based on a hash of the feature's properties, or use multiple properties with `-i` to generate something unique and human-readable.
+In this case, you may want to use `-o` to override the existing ID and create a unique feature ID based on a hash of the feature's properties.
+You can also select multiple properties with `-i` to generate something unique and human-readable.

 ##### Upload a CSV file